 From this point on you should become the new user you just created and do

-everything as that account and using sudo
+everything as that account and using sudo.

 As an extra security item, you can also remove the root password so that no one

-can login as the root user (Note: don't use passwd -l
+can login as the root user (Note: don't use passwd -l because the recovery

 root login won't work any longer):